 Johan ‘t Hart is an educator based in Amsterdam, the Netherlands.

-Sorensen suggests that developing the ability to improvise should be included in teacher education programmes.
+The observations described in this book lead to recommendations.
+Nick Sorensen suggests that developing the ability to improvise should be included in teacher education programmes.
 To make this happen Nick Sorensen is currently collaborating with a Dutch initiative vriendelijkordehouden.nl that proposes similar goals.

-Johan is an educator and music teacher with 37 years of teaching in a secondary school: The Pieter Nieuwland College in Amsterdam.
+About Johan ’t Hart Johan is an educator and music teacher with 37 years of teaching in a secondary school: The Pieter Nieuwland College in Amsterdam.
 After 20 years of teaching, a former student, the rapper Tony Scott, asked if he could co-operate with Johan.
-For 15 years Johan and Tony worked together and started the foundation: rapucation.eu
+For 15 years Johan and Tony worked together and started the foundation: rapucation.eu With this foundation they organized projects based on story-telling and rap.
+Later Johan started coaching teachers with vriendelijkordehouden.nl.
+Currently Johan and Nick are co-operating in translating this website into translated into friendlyandfairteaching.com.
+Johan also plays in a band: conductorsband.com.
+Their latest album Conductors Band Classic Blues can be heard on Spotify.

 I am delighted to receive another response to my book “The Improvising Teacher” from Mark Wilson.